leonardorotundo/StatusApi/README.md

 mailer_password: your_password

 Now you have to create the database.
-Open an terminal and put this in your intrawayApi folder project.
+Open a terminal and put this in your intrawayApi project folder.

 php bin/console doctrine:database:create

-Now we going to see the requirements of symfony:
+Now we are going to see the symfony's  requirements:

 In the terminal put php bin/symfony_requirements and follow the instructions.

-Now in the for see documentation of the Api you can see this http://localhost/intrawayApi/web/app_dev.php/api/doc
+Now, you can see the API documentation in the following link http://localhost/intrawayApi/web/app_dev.php/api/doc

 ----------